-Notes: All estimations in this table are constructed based on the same sample and run at the individual level.
-Robust standard errors, adjusted for clustering by individual-product, are in parentheses.
-Regressions in columns (1) and (3) control for own-firm $\times$ product $\times$ time and individual fixed effects, while column (2) controls for individual-product, individual-time, and product-time fixed-effects.
+Notes: Robust standard errors, adjusted for clustering by individual-product, are in parentheses.
+All regressions control for own-firm×product×time and individual fixed effects.
 Mean import probabilities are reported.
 Appendix D.5 presents details on the sample of products used in each regression.
+Data is quarterly and spans 2015-2019.